Cash purchase confirmation

 For sellers

-When to generate a code
+Record the sale and generate a code

 Generate a code only after the cash transaction is complete and you are ready for the buyer to confirm it.